wellthyfit2026/wellthyfit2026.github.io/_posts/2016-05-24-fat-smoker-fit-non-smoker-3-conscious-steps.md

 comments: true
 ---

 Almost every weekend there are beaming pictures of me in Facebook with my running group – Runbugs.
-My non-running friends look at these and think that I am some super-fit elite runner.
+My non-running friends look at these and think that I am some super-fit elite runner..

 I am by no means an elite runner, just an average one, and “super fit”, is really stretching it.
 Though I must admit I do not try very hard to dispel these myths!